Lenart12/TeslaBle2Mqtt/README.md

 Tesla BLE to Mqtt is a project that bridges Tesla Bluetooth Low Energy (BLE) data to an MQTT broker.
 This allows you to monitor and interact with your Tesla vehicle using MQTT from Home assistant.

+> [!TIP]
+> This repository contains source code for the application running inside the Homeassistant addon.
+If you want to install this as an addon click [here](https://github.com/Lenart12/TeslaBle2Mqtt-addon)

 > [!CAUTION]
 > This project is still in its early stages, so expect unstability.